AWS A9.1, 1992 Edition, 1992 - Standard Guide for Describing Arc Welds in Computerized Material Property and Nondestructive Examination Databases

 Content of this section is hidden, You must be registered and activate your account to see this content.
 See this link to read how you can remove this limitation:

 This specification makes use of both U.S. Customary Units and the International System of Units (SI).
-The measurements are not exact equivalents; therefore, each system must be used independently of the other without combining in any way when referring to material properties.
-The specification with the designation A5.14 uses U.S. Customary Units.
-The specification A5.14M uses SI Units.
-The latter are shown within brackets ([ ]) or in appropriate columns in tables and figures.
-Standard dimensions based on either system may be used for sizing of filler metal or packaging or both under A5.14 or A5.14M specifications.
+The measurements are not exact equivalents; therefore, each system must be used independently of the other, without combining values in any way.
+In selecting rational metric units, AWS A1.1, Metric Practice Guide for the Welding Industry and ISO 544, Welding Consumables-Technical Delivery Conditions for Welding Filler Materials and Fluxes-Type of Product, Dimensions, Tolerances and Markings, are used where suitable.
+Tables and figures make use of both U.S. Customary and SI units, which, with the application of the specified tolerances, provide for interchangeability of products in both U.S. Customary and SI Units.
+The specification with the designation A5.28 uses U.S. Customary Units.
+The specification A5.28M uses SI Units.
+The latter are shown within brackets [ ] or in appropriate columns in tables and figures.
+Standard dimensions based on either system may be used for sizing of electrodes or packaging or both under the A5.28 or A5.28M specifications.

 Safety and health issues and concerns are beyond the scope of this standard; some safety and health information is provided, but such issues are not fully addressed herein.
-Some safety and health information can be found in Annex Clauses A5 and A10.
-Safety and Health information is available from the following sources: American Welding Society:
+Some safety and health information can be found in the nonmandatory annex, Clauses B5 and B10.

 (1) ANSI Z49.1, Safety in Welding, Cutting, and Allied Processes